-- The SRB will evaluate whether raising the LAA above capital requirements is necessary for entities that are likely to be wound up under normal insolvency proceedings (liquidation entities).
-For such entities, the SRB may decide either to maintain the MREL at the level of the LAA or to set a higher amount after evaluating, in particular, any possible impact on financial stability and on the risk of contagion to the financial system(34). - The SRB will therefore evaluate whether an adjustment of the LAA for these entities is needed.
-In principle, the SRB would assume that the loss-absorption capacity of a liquidation entity, and prospective losses, are already adequately reflected in total capital requirements.
-The SRB assesses the impact of winding up an institution under normal insolvency proceedings on financial stability, taking into account the risk of direct and indirect contagion, when performing the public interest assessment during the resolution planning stage(35).
-Typically, the SRB earmarks an entity for liquidation because it has concluded that winding up the entity under insolvency proceedings would not put financial stability (nor the other resolution objectives) at risk.
-As a consequence, the SRB assumes that, a priori and subject to any consideration specific to the bank in question, an adjustment of the LAA for liquidation entities will not be necessary.
-Nonetheless, a bank-specific assessment may lead to the conclusion that an adjustment is warranted where the bank's asset quality and/or lack of transparency, and/or the bank business model may put financial stability objectives at risk.
+- 19 The SRB assesses whether raising the LAA above capital requirements is necessary for entities that would likely be wound up under normal insolvency proceedings (liquidation entities).
+For such entities, the SRB assesses whether to maintain MREL at the level of the LAA or to set a higher amount after evaluating, in particular, any possible impact on financial stability and on the risk of contagion to the financial system(38). - 20 In particular, the SRB bank-specific assessment may lead to an adjustment where in liquidation, the bank's inherent risks and/or lack of transparency and/or specific circumstances increasing the risk of contagion to the financial system, may put financial stability objectives at risk.